-- Project vision (the vision should be specific, measurable, action-oriented, realistic and timely)

-- · Goals, deliverables and timeframe

-- Target population of the project (justify the need for the healthy initiative

-- How this project is innovative and unique

-- Resources and budget
+- Project vision (the vision should be specific, measurable, action-oriented, realistic and timely) - Goals, deliverables and timeframe - Target population of the project (justify the need for the healthy initiative) - How this project is innovative and unique - How this project takes into consideration the effects of Covid-19 (How will you work around limitations?
+Will you deliver your services online?
+Etc.) - Resources and budget